Elbow and Shoulder Specialist Zurich ▷ Prof. Dr Karl Wieser

 - Primary and revision prostheses of the shoulder

-About PD Dr Karl Wieser – Expert at the Shoulder Surgery in Zürich
+About Prof. Dr Karl Wieser – Expert at the Shoulder Surgery in Zürich

 Shoulder Specialists for Arthroscopic or Open Surgery